 Our memory of this place is totally gone.
 But apparently there was a Village Inn Pizza chain that had arcades.
 It was a big enough operation that individual franchises had their own game tokens.
 Here, a token from the Norfolk, Virginia location at the Janaf Shopping Center.
-We have it for sale on eBay; click on the picture to see if it is for sale.
+We had it for sale on eBay.
 The pizza shop was apparently owned by Futterman Corp.

 Janaf, or Joint Army Navy Air Force Shopping Center, was the main suburban shopping area for post World War II Norfolk.